-The Pupillage applications process for September 2023 is now closed.
-Further information can be found on the 'Pupillage Gateway' at: https://recruitment.pupillagegateway.com/members/modules/job/detail.php?record=357.
+The Pupillage applications process for September 2024 is now open.
+Further information can be found on the 'Pupillage Gateway' at: https://vacancies.pupillagegateway.com/jobs/job/Chavasse-Court-Chambers-12-Months-September-2024/712

 Pupils will be given the platform to forge a busy and successful practice at the Criminal Bar.
 We are known for our down to earth approach with clients and solicitors.
 We are seeking a well-rounded candidate with excellent interpersonal and advocacy skills.
 We encourage applications from any candidate who is determined to succeed at the Criminal Bar regardless of their background.
 Applications will be judged on merit.